 Prepare a marketing plan that will open new markets and product lines.

-Investigate ways to expand sales and create new markets – there are only '4 Ways to Grow Your Business'.
-If you are interested in this please contact us.
+Investigate ways to expand sales and create new markets – with our book and “the 7 Key drivers that will grow your business …FAST!.
+If you are interested in discussing this further please contact us.

 Forecasts are established and monitored.

 Internal controls are in place and controlling expenditure.